 In the opening week of May, homes in Hawaii are being threatened by a notable volcanic eruption.
 Over 1,500 people have already been evacuated as lava flow inches only hundreds of yards away from subdivisions, sparking fires and releasing dangerous amounts of sulfur dioxide.
-Expert volcanologist Erik Klemetti is concerned about the new fissures on Mount Kilauea, especially since the long volcano has long sloping sides and is over 20 miles in diameter at the base.
+Expert volcanologist Erik Klemetti is concerned about the new fissures on Mount Kilauea, especially since the volcano has long, sloping sides and is over 20 miles in diameter at the base.
 Unlike stereotypical conceptions of how volcanoes erupt, Kilauea is not erupting from the top, but from multiple fissures along the slopes.
-And although Kilauea has been regularly erupting for the past three decades, new fissures are appearing in areas “where there hasn’t been eruptions since the 1950’s.”
-These startling developments are a reminder that climate change concerns not only gas emissions or carbon footprints, but will likely increase natural disasters, as well.
+And although Kilauea has been regularly erupting for the past three decades, new fissures are appearing in an area “where there hasn’t been an eruption since the 1950’s.”
+These startling developments are a reminder that climate change concerns not only gas emissions or carbon footprints, but will likely increase the occurrence and scope of natural disasters, as well.

 How does climate change affect natural disasters?
 Bill McGuire from The Guardian asks readers to look at the “bigger picture.”
 Singular events like the Tohoku earthquake in 2011 and the eruptions at Kilauea cannot be directly blamed on climate change.
 However, changing rainfall patterns have been connected to earthquake activity.
 Particularly in the Himalayas, there are significantly fewer earthquakes during the monsoon season, when the earth’s crust is soaked with rainwater.
 Since rising global temperatures will likely change rainfall patterns, areas that receive the most natural rainwater may be dryer in coming decades and more susceptible to shifting plates, instigating more earthquakes.